Lending Solutions for Members Seeking a Mortgage

 When you go to make an application for a loan you will need to take a variety of documents to help establish your financial standing and to allow the lender to gauge your ability to repay the loan.
 Among those are paycheck stubs (ie, “paystubs”) demonstrating your work history.
 You will certainly need to take your most recent paystubs with you and, depending on the lender you may have to submit upwards of 2 years worth of pay stubs (this is not uncommon).

 Local 479 maintains a list of mortgage companies who have demonstrated an understanding of the film/television industry and an ability to underwrite mortgages for our members.
 These groups should be also able to accept a work dues assessment statement as part of their documentation, helping to speed the process along.
+Members can log into the Member Dashboard to view a list of film friendly lenders (click here).

 Suggested Tools Available to Members